Nex-Solutions-Labs/wavvi-files/README.md

 ## Overview

-[Your App Name] is committed to transparency, user safety, and privacy.
+Wavvi is committed to transparency, user safety, and privacy.
 Our legal documents are crafted to ensure that users are well-informed about their rights, our practices, and the measures we take to protect personal information.

 ## Documents